diku-dk/futhark-book/language.rst

 It is generally considered good style to specify the types of the parameters and the return value when defining top-level functions.
-Type inference is mostly used for local and anonymous functions, that we will get to later.
+Type inference is mostly used for local and anonymous functions, which we will get to later.

 We can define a constant with very similar notation:

 ::

-    let name: value_type = definition
+    def name: value_type = definition

 For example:

 ::

-    let physicists_pi: f64 = 4.0
+    def physicists_pi: f64 = 4.0

 Top-level definitions are declared in order, and a definition may refer *only* to those names that have been defined before it